SlenderWall Lightweight Wall Panel System

 What is SLENDERWALL®?

-It is a patented, lightweight, efficient, permanent, cladding, exterior wall system with extraordinary design flexibility that combines four proven design components: (1) architectural precast concrete; (2) hot-dipped galvanized welded wire fabric reinforcing steel; (3) epoxy-coated stainless-steel Nelson® anchors; and (4) heavy-gauge galvanized or stainless-steel studs.
-It allows interior finishes, such as drywall/gypsum, to be directly applied to the stud frame.
+It is a patented, lightweight, efficient, permanent, cladding, exterior curtain wall system with extraordinary design flexibility that combines four proven design components: (1) architectural precast concrete; (2) hot-dipped galvanized welded wire fabric reinforcing steel; (3) stainless-steel Nelson® fasteners; and (4) light-gauge galvanized steel studs.
+It allows interior finishes, such as drywall/gypsum, to be applied directly to the stud frame.

 Has SLENDERWALL® been tested?

-Yes, SLENDERWALL® has passed rigorous testing by third party and independent labs.
-Copies of the testing data are available upon request. (also see SECTION 4 of the Architectural Portfolio/Technical Design Guide).
+Yes, SLENDERWALL® has passed rigorous structural, fire and thermal testing by third party and independent laboratories.
+Copies of the testing data are available upon request.

 What is the life of SLENDERWALL®?

-SLENDERWALL® is made from components that have a 50- to 100-year history and a proven track record in the construction industry.
+SLENDERWALL® has been used in more than 100 projects, beginning in 1993.
+It is comprised of components that have a 50 to 100-year history and a proven track record in the construction industry.

 What is the warranty?

-The typical manufacturer of the SLENDERWALL® product warrants that the SLENDERWALL® panels are made free of defects from materials and workmanship for a period of one year.
+The manufacturer of SLENDERWALL® typically warrants that the panels are made free of defects from materials and workmanship for a period of one year.

 Where have SLENDERWALL® projects been built?

-There are in excess of 100 completed projects in North America (see SECTION 2 of the Architectural Portfolio/Technical Design Guide), with many new ones underway.
+There are in excess of 100 completed projects in the United States, Canada and Mexico with many new ones underway.

 Do I need any permits?